ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 #### Example

-* The following script is defined on `Companies` collection.
+* The following script is defined in the `Companies` collection.
 The behavior function loads each document in the collection into the script context using `load(docId)`, then filters by the document's `Address.Country` property as well as the time series' name.
 This sends only stock price data for French companies.